khalid-alomari/Linked-List-20min_Lesson/README.md

 Summary, Q&A, plus assign homework.

 ### Homework
-Prepare to study & remember the approach of the Doubly linked List, before the instructor explain it with the code in the next session.
+Prepare to study & remember the approach of the Doubly linked List, before the instructor explain it in the next session.